mjbeli/WebDevelopment/CSS grid/Core Principles/README.md

 Using a `margin` style in each item of the grid my works but this is not changing the grid layout.
 Instead of that is better to use gutters inside the grid.

 We can use gutters in css grid with the `grid-gap` property.
-This property applies to different cells, not areas or other things.
-So if an item fills more than one cell, the gap only appears between different cells.
+This property applies to different areas, not cells or other things.
+So if an item fills more than one cell, the gap doesn't applies to that cells.

 ```css
 .gridAreaWithGap {